Ukuma Taʻai: New Zealand Warriors

 Ta'ai was signed by the New Zealand Warriors in 2009 and made his début in a trial game against the North Queensland Cowboys.
 He made his first grade début in Round Two 2009 against the Manly-Warringah Sea Eagles.
 Ta'ai scored the Warriors first try against Penrith on 17 April after pouncing on a loose pass and crossing under the posts.
 He re-signed with the Warriors for the 2012 season but was told he would be released by the club at the end of the year.

 Huddersfield Giants

 On 12 September 2012 Ta'ai signed with Huddersfield until 2015.
 His transfer was held up by red tape, until in January 2013 he was granted a British work permit.
 He scored his first try against Hull F.C. on 7 July 2013.

 Newcastle Thunder

 On 5 February 2021, it was reported that he had signed for the Newcastle Thunder in the RFL Championship.

 York City Knights

 On 28 September 2022, it was reported that he had signed for York in the RFL Championship.

+On 7 June 2025, he played in York's 1895 Cup final victory over Featherstone.